revilowaldow/BITC/Sessions/2025/04 20 - Session 44 - Interlude.md

 [[Palanda Macav]] tasks the party to investigate the vault from which the Aether Pepper was stolen, to return it before the conclusion of the trials, and to identify the culprit.
 The loss of the pepper must be kept secret so as not to disrupt the trials, which makes questioning the participants, the prime suspects, nigh impossible.
 The party is also expected to report on the infighting between the participants though not necessarily intervene; after all, a chef must have other talents beyond simple cookery.

-Should the party succeed t
+Should the party succeed they will be handsomely rewarded, though the Head Chef has something special to offer for the young *Saucier* in the party.